TalhaAksoy/My-Notes/how_to_change_primary_gpu_fedora.md

-# How To Change Primary Gpu in Fedora
+# How To Change Primary Gpu Nvidia in Fedora

 (EN)